 Disclaimer: Please note that we are neither affiliated with the Pag-IBIG Fund nor experts on the housing loan process.
 For best results, please direct your inquiries towards Pag-IBIG (see their website for more details).

 The Home Development Mutual Fund (HDMF), better known as the Pag-IBIG Fund, is a government-mandated housing loan program that offers some of the most affordable terms and interest rates for Filipinos.
-Whether one is looking to buy or build a home, contributing Pag-IBIG members can take advantage of a number of the Fund’s structured services to finance their future residences.
+Whether one is looking to build or buy a home, contributing Pag-IBIG members can take advantage of a number of the Fund’s structured services to finance their future residences.

 The official Pag-IBIG website provides online visitors with a comprehensive range of useful resources.
 These include descriptions of the HDMF’s miscellaneous benefits and handy PDF guides that walk first-time housing loan applicants through the processes for end-user financing, housing loan availment and financing home renovations step by step.